 Chris Rusin Named SEC Pitcher of the Week

-LEXINGTON, Ky. -- Sophomore southpaw Chris Rusin has been named the Southeastern Conference Pitcher of the Week, the league office announced on Monday afternoon.
+LEXINGTON, Ky. -- After firing eight shutout innings and striking out nine in a win over Indiana State Saturday, Kentucky senior southpaw Chris Rusin has been tabbed the Southeastern Conference Pitcher of the Week, the league office announced Monday morning.

 Rusin, a native of Canton, Mich., had a dominating performance Saturday in No. 29 UK’s 5-0 win over hot-hitting Indiana State.
 The 6-foot-2, 190-pound lefty, allowed only six hits and walked just one batter in his eight frames, at one point retiring nine consecutive ISU hitters.
 Rusin’s pitching dominance came against an Indiana State team that entered the Saturday tilt with a 9-3 record and an average of over eight runs per game.

 In his last two starts, Rusin (2-1), a 2008 first-team All-SEC pitcher, has struck out 21 hitters in a combined 13 innings.
 On the year, Rusin, a member of the Brooks Wallace National Player of the Year Watch List, has posted a 3.63 ERA in 17.1 innings, striking out an SEC-leading 29.